 Three defeats in the opening four games of the season saw the campaign off to a poor start, but Palace would recover to finish fourth and lose just one of their last 13 matches – Davies scoring four times along the way.

-As part of that run, Davies became the club's first-ever international, debuting for Wales against Scotland in a British International Championship fixture.
+As part of that run, Davies became the club's first-ever international of the professional era, debuting for Wales against Scotland in a British International Championship fixture.

 In front of a crowd of 18,000 at Dens Park, Dundee, Davies was powerless to help his side avoid a 2-1 defeat, in what proved to be the first of four caps for his country.